PRBonn/PIN_SLAM/README.md

 `pc_path`, which is the path to the folder containing the point cloud (`.bin`, `.ply`, `.pcd` or `.las` format) for each frame.
 For ROS bag, you can use `./scripts/rosbag2ply.py` to extract the point cloud in `.ply` format.

 For pose estimation evaluation, you may also provide the path `pose_path` to the reference pose file and optionally the path `calib_path` to the extrinsic calibration file.
-Note the pose file and calibration file should be in the [KITTI odometry data format](https://www.cvlibs.net/datasets/kitti/eval_odometry.php).
+Note the pose file and calibration file should be in the [KITTI odometry data format](https://www.cvlibs.net/datasets/kitti/eval_odometry.php) or TUM format.

 The SLAM results and logs will be output in the `output_root` folder specified in the config file.